 Markham’s resident and working population will continue to increase significantly over the next 20 years, and in turn, an increase in travel demand is expected.
-It is not sustainable, nor physically possible, to accommodate the increasing travel demand that focuses on personal vehicles as the only mode of transportation.
+This travel demand is not sustainable, nor physically possible, to accommodate the increasing travel demand focusing on personal vehicles as the only mode of transportation.
 This focus will only increase congestion and travel times experienced in our communities.
 Other transportation options - such as walking, cycling and transit - are vital in moving people more efficiently between places and in sustaining the health and economy of our community.

 A sidewalk network is a unifying infrastructure where every trip begins and ends with walking, whether it is by automobile, transit, or bicycle.
 In order to meet our goal of creating a complete multi-modal transportation system and encourage walking and transit use, we must improve the entire sidewalk network and connect our communities by closing gaps in the sidewalk network.

 The Sidewalk Network Completion Program will do just that.
 The Sidewalk Network Completion Program prioritizes sidewalk gaps on roads classified as “arterial” or “collector.”
 These priority roads typically provide direct links to community amenities and services such as schools, parks, community centres, public transit, employment areas, etc. The Sidewalk Network Completion Program provides a plan for the construction of sidewalks in these areas, and will communicate to those residents and homeowners that are directly impacted by a sidewalk project.
 The plan is currently scheduled to run for 10 years, subject to funding.

 At the end of 2019, there were about 108 kilometres of sidewalk gaps on arterial and collector roads of which 65 kilometres is identified to be programmed for construction by the City of Markham.
 The remainder are either: